deramos/deramos/README.md

   <tr>
     <td valign="top" width="60%">

-# Hi there 👋 I'm Chidera Mosanya
+# Hi there 👋

-Lead/Staff Software Engineer with over a decade of experience in cutting-edge software engineering.
+I'm Chidera Mosanya, a Lead/Staff Software Engineer with over a decade of experience in cutting-edge software engineering.
 I specialize in machine learning systems, MLOps, microservice architecture, and data engineering pipelines.
 I thrive on building low-latency systems that serve millions of requests per second, provide real-time ML inference, and process petabytes of data.

   </td>
   <td valign="top" width="40%">